HealthyChef/Healthy_Chef/README.md

 * A user login and sign up screen.
 * A main acivity page consisting of featured recipes.
 * Detail activity for the recipes, its nutritional facts, and possibly a cooking video.
+* Explore tab to search for a specific recipe
 * A profile page with name, username, birthday, weight, height, calculated BMI, and saved/favorited recipes.

 **Optional Nice-to-have Stories**